Alford, Somerset

-Alford is a village and parish on the River Alham, in Somerset, England, situated 8 mi south of Shepton Mallet and two miles west of Castle Cary in the South Somerset district.
+Alford is a village and parish on the River Alham, in Somerset, England, situated 8 mi south of Shepton Mallet and two miles west of Castle Cary.
 The village has a population of 63.

 History

 The parish was part of the hundred of Catsash.

 William Rosewell purchased the manor from Sir James FitzJames c.
 1563 and it was inherited by subsequent generations: William Rosewell of Forde Abbey (1563–1593); and Sir Henry Rosewell (1593–1656).
 In 1634 Henry and his wife Mary (Drake) conveyed the manor to Simon Court, who before 1639 sold it to Sir Robert Gorges of Redlynch.

 Alford House was built in the late 18th century, but remodelled by F. C. Penrose in 1877.

 A chalybeate spring was at Alford Well Farm.
 It was visited by Celia Fiennes in 1698; she remarked that "it's a quick purger".
 It was reported as "disused" in 1848 and as "now neglected" in 1870.